 - Test system pressure to make sure it is between 20 and 80 psi.
 If the pressure is too low, high-efficiency devices won't work properly.
 If it is too high, they will consume more than their rated amount of water.

-- Install expansion tanks and pressure reducing valves and reduce water heater settings where appropriate to prevent temperature and pressure relief valves from discharging water.
+- Install expansion tanks and pressure reducing valves and reduce water heater settings where appropriate to prevent temperature and pressure-relief valves from discharging water.

-- Correctly adjust and maintain automatic sensors to ensure proper operation.
+- Correctly adjust and maintain automatic sensors on faucets to ensure proper operation.
 Sensors must be calibrated to ensure water use only when washing hands and not be triggered by users passing in front of the faucet.

 - Encourage users to take shorter showers.
 Place clocks or timers in or near showers to allow users to track their timing better.